PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

  make this detector an ideal choice for projects with high-school students.
 Besides building the device, experience is gained in data acquisition and data analysis of a fascinating phenomenon not directly accessible by human senses.

+ A typical waveform is shown in the figure below.

+ ![Fig.2 Typical waveform recorded with a LogiLink USB soundcard with 16 bit resolution and a sampling rate of 96000/s is shown below.
+Note that the y-axis only shows a range of +/- 2¹⁴](images/scOscillogram.png)

 ### Results of measurements